grain-lang/grain-lang.org/src/constructs/functions.md

 ## First-class Functions

 All functions in Grain are also values—they can be passed just like any other value to other functions.
-The classic example is passing a function to `List.map`:
+A common example is passing a function to `List.map`:

 ```grain
 import List from "list"